mjtanner-github/Crud-Note-Taker/README.md

 This application allows the user to enter and save notes for later viewing and deleting.

 ## Movitavtion
-This is a student project intended to demonstrate the ability to affect information persistence employing the nodes.js Express module to implement a JSON database.
+This is a student project intended to demonstrate the ability to affect information persistence employing the nodes.js Express module to implement a simple JSON database.

 ## Table of Contents
 [Installation](#installation)